Paul Jesperson

-Paul Jesperson (born December 2, 1992) is an American basketball player for Unión Financiera Baloncesto Oviedo of the Spanish LEB Oro.
+Paul Jesperson (born December 2, 1992), is an American former basketball player who currently serves as the head coach for the Valley Suns of the NBA G League.

+In the 2023-24 season, Jesperson joined the University of Oklahoma men's basketball staff as director of player development/assistant coach.
+Jesperson spent the previous three seasons with the Atlanta Hawks, serving as player development coach for two seasons from 2021-23 and assistant video coordinator during the 2020-21 campaign.
 He played college basketball for the Northern Iowa Panthers.

 College career

-Jesperson attended Merrill High School where he became the schools all-time leading scorer.
+Jesperson attended Merrill High School where he became the school's all-time leading scorer.
 Jesperson attended the University of Virginia for two years before transferring to the University of Northern Iowa.

-In an NCAA tournament game versus the sixth-seeded University of Texas Jesperson hit a half-court buzzer beating shot to win the game.
+In an NCAA tournament game versus the sixth-seeded University of Texas, Jesperson hit a half-court buzzer beating shot to win the game.
 The shot was featured in the 2016 edition of One Shining Moment.

 Freshman season

 Jesperson averaged 10.5 minutes, 1.5 points, 0.8 rebounds, and 0.2 assists per game.

 Sophomore season

 Jesperson averaged 25.7 minutes, 4.7 points, 2.2 rebounds, and 0.9 assists per game.

 Junior season

 Jesperson averaged 18.2 minutes, 5.9 points, 2.3 rebounds, and 0.3 assists per game.